A solicitor, or a qualified legal advisor, is legally required for a settlement agreement.

 Legal Requirement for Independent Advice

 The short answer is yes, a solicitor is required for a settlement agreement.
 According to UK law, for a settlement agreement to be legally binding, the employee must have received independent legal advice about the terms and effect of the agreement.
-This includes its impact on the individual's ability to pursue any claims before an employment tribunal.
+This includes its impact on the individual’s ability to make any claims before an employment tribunal.

 Choosing Your Legal Advisor